Request A Free Consultation

 • The employee suffered harm; and

-• The employer’s failure to take all reasonable steps to prevent the harassment, discrimination, or retaliation was a substantial factor in causing the employee’s harm.
+• The employer’s failure to take all reasonable steps to prevent harassment, discrimination, or retaliation was a substantial factor in causing the employee’s harm.

 Reasonable steps to prevent harassment, discrimination, or retaliation include investigating complaints from employees, and taking immediate and appropriate steps to correct the behavior.